Silver Jubilee of Elizabeth II: Lasting impact

 A fountain in the central lawn of the New Palace Yard was installed in 1977 to commemorate the Silver Jubilee and recalls the lost medieval fountain of Henry VI.
 The fountain stands in an octagonal pool in the centre of which is a large welded steel sculpture by Walenty Pytel.
 The sculpture is decorated with depictions of birds and beasts from six continents and is surmounted by a gilded crown.

 Various places were named after the Jubilee.
 The under-construction "Fleet line" of the London Underground was renamed the Jubilee line, and given a silver line colour, though it did not open until 1979.
-Other places named after the Jubilee were the Silver Jubilee Walkway and the Jubilee Gardens in South Bank, London.
+Other places named after the Jubilee were the Silver Jubilee Walkway and the Jubilee Gardens, South Bank, London.
 The Silver Jubilee Bridge – connecting Runcorn and Widnes across the Mersey – was also renamed in honour of this jubilee.

 Apart from names, the Jubilee also saw the borough of Derby granted the status of a city.

 Similar parties and parades were planned for the Golden Jubilee in 2002.

 For the Diamond Jubilee of Elizabeth II in 2012, a 100 m by 70 m print of a photograph of the British royal family taken during her Silver Jubilee celebrations at Buckingham Palace was erected in front of the Sea Containers House under renovation.

 Commemorative memorabilia

-A round silver pendant, designed by the then newly retired English rower, John Pinches, was issued by Franklin Mint in 1977 to commemorate the Queen Elizabeth II Silver Jubilee.
+A round silver pendant, designed by the then newly retired English rower, John Pinches, was issued by Franklin Mint in 1977 to commemorate the Silver Jubilee.
 The double-sided oval pendant has a distinctive design incorporating the four emblems of the countries of the United Kingdom: the Tudor rose for England, daffodils for Wales, thistles for Scotland and shamrocks for Northern Ireland.

 Around the edges of the pendant can be seen Silver Jubilee 1977, (C) JP 77 P and a full hallmark: JP (maker's mark for John Pinches), 925, London Assay Office mark for imported silver, date stamp C (for year 1977) and queen's head (for silver jubilee year).